Glen Sannox (IV)

 The first steel for 801 was cut in April 2016, with the keel being laid in February 2017.
 CMAL ran their now customary naming competition and the name Glen Sannox was the runaway winner.
 Over the coming months Glen Sannox gradually took shape on the slipway at Port Glasgow and the substantially incomplete ferry was launched on a dull and murky 21st November 2017 by Nicola Sturgeon.
 In fact, so incomplete was the ferry that the funnels fitted were non-functional mock-ups, the entire bridge was a wooden shell with black painted windows and the bulbous bow was unfit for purpose and is alleged to have been fitted only to trigger so-called milestone payments.

-The following years saw Glen Sannox's fitting out process descend into what can only be described as a farce, with numerous delays.
-It emerged that the design of the new ferry wasn't even signed off before construction had commenced and the blame game started between CMAL and FMEL, with progress grinding to a halt.
-We're not going to list all the failings during the fitting out process, but suffice it to say that at the time of writing (December 2023) Glen Sannox still remains incomplete.
-The latest estimate for completion and handover is the spring of 2024, some six whole years late.
+The following years saw Glen Sannox's fitting out process descend into what can only be described as a farce, with seemingly endless delays.
+From behind a political smokescreen it emerged that the design of the new ferry wasn't even signed off before construction had commenced and the blame game started between CMAL and FMEL, with progress grinding to a halt.
+We're not going to list all the failings during the fitting out process here (though a quick Google search of the 'ferries fiasco' will bring up the details for those that want to know more) but finally, after exactly 7 years to the day since she first took to the waters of the Clyde, Glen Sannox was completed and handed over from FMEL to CMAL and for the first time, the CalMac ensign was flown from her mast.
+Prior to handover, several weeks of sea trials were carried out, these identifying a fault with the anchor system to be rectified post-handover.

 Gallery